 "OUR FAMILY LIVES PAYCHECK TO PAYCHECK..."

-37% of Hawaii’s population are ALICE or below.
+42% of Hawaii’s population are ALICE or below.
 33% are living just above the federal poverty level and are often unable to survive even a minor financial challenge.
 There are few substantial programs in place to help or prevent ALICE from slipping into poverty.
 An additional 9% are living in poverty.

 Aloha United Way established the ALICE Fund to tackle the issues that cause financial instability for these individuals and families.
 Through transformative initiatives that bring together people, resources and sustainable solutions, the ALICE Fund strives to enhance the financial stability of our ALICE ohana to make our community stronger and more resilient.

 ALICE lives in every town and neighborhood across Hawaii.
 ALICE exists in every ethnicity.
 They are our friends, family, and people we rely on every day.
 It takes just one crisis — loss of employment for a short period, an unexpected health emergency or car repair, an increase in monthly rent — to put these families and individuals at even greater risk of long-term problems like chronic health issues or loss of housing.

 Click here for more county information on ALICE

 HOW COSTLY IS IT TO LIVE IN HAWAI'I?

 The Household Survival Budget is the basis for the ALICE Threshold and quantifies the costs of the five basic essentials of housing, child care, food, transportation and health care.

 |Average Household Survival Budget||2016||2018||Hourly Wage Needed to Support this Budget|

 $22.70 for 2 workers